Cadelabs/ornabook/src/Glossary.md

 # R
 #### Redlining
 Staying low HP ("red" bar) to maximize abilities such as [Realmshifter's Resurgence](https://playorna.com/codex/classes/56/).

+#### Riftbreak
+Localized events that spawn on the hour randomly in the world in which some monster spawns are boosted.
+They offer a reward to players who complete its goal.

 #### RoR
 The [Ring of Restraint](https://playorna.com/codex/items/ring-of-restraint/), an item used to prevent a character from levelling up.